 To add insult to injury, Windows users sometimes also have to pay for new accessories like printers and document scanners to replace perfectly functioning older models that require software that is no longer compatible with the "upgraded" version of the operating system.
 They are disappointed that the promise of a "free upgrade" from Windows 7 or 8 to Windows 10 has, in fact, turned out to be anything but free.
-In fact, they tell me, it can be at least as expensive as purchasing previous Windows upgrades has been.
+In fact, they tell me, it can be at least as expensive as previous Windows upgrades have been.

 And what about those security concerns?
 Today, Microsoft provides comprehensive updates and malware protection built into Windows.
 Most computer manufacturers who supply Windows with their hardware seem to feel they must also provide additional third-party anti-malware and anti-virus software to provide adequate protection.

-Although it's admirable that automatic updates are provided with the operating system, Windows users report that the way Microsoft has implemented the update system often forces a reboot right in the middle of their workflow!
-Sometimes there are updates with multiple restarts that cannot be stopped or postponed, leaving the computer unusable for a half-hour or more.
+Although it's admirable that automatic updates are provided with the operating system, Windows users report that the way Microsoft has implemented their updates, they are often forced to restart the computer right in the middle of their workflow!
+Sometimes there are updates with multiple restarts that cannot be stopped or postponed.
+This can leave the computer unusable for a half-hour or more.
 That behavior sends Windows users looking for alternatives to allow them to stay productive all day long.